wittybit/ATotallyArbitraryCounterAppThatTracksNothingInParticular/README.md

-Nothing to read here, nothing to see here, this is a totally random app that serves no purpose whatsoever, how did you end up here anyways? there are mor instresting tohings to do on the internet than to track how many -...nevermind, you saw nothing
+Nothing to read here, nothing to see here, this is a totally random app that serves no purpose whatsoever, how did you end up here anyways? there are mor interesting things to do on the internet than to track how many WF-...nevermind, you saw nothing